 On Virtual SJCC, you’ll find ways to interact with friends near and far.
 Take a fitness class, learn a new craft, meet with friends for community conversations, and more.
 This area features resources both from our J and JCCs and organizations around the country.

 SJCC On Demand!
 Watch streaming talks and shows of the J’s best and brightest celebrity guests for FREE at the click of a button.
 Stay engaged, inspired, and connected — from the comfort of your couch.

-The Institute For Jewish Spirituality is offering weekly Torah study, daily meditation, and a Jewish Mindfulness Meditation Start Kit.
-All free of charge.
+The Institute For Jewish Spirituality is offering weekly Torah study, daily meditation, and an online Jewish yoga studio – all free of charge.

 Beit T’shuva in Los Angeles is offering virtual programming, including:

 - Rabbi Joseph’s Torah Study: life in uncertain times.
 Mondays, 12:00-1:00pm PT.